Aerolab/subtle-animations/README.md

 </section>
 ```

 If you feel like altering the animation slightly, you have quite a bit of control over how it behaves.
-For instance, let’s fade in the subtitle, but do it a bit later, so it follows a sequence.
+For instance, let’s fade in the subtitle, but do it a few milliseconds after the title, so it follows a sequence.
 We can use **data-wow-delay="0.5s"** to make the subtitle wait for half a second before making its appearance:

 ```html
 <section class="fjords" data-midnight="white">